The Best Used SUVs in Canada Under $10,000

 Subaru Outback

 What you won’t often find in a used Subaru Outback is a low kilometre count.
 Outback owners love to drive their cars for long distances and keep them forever.
 But what you will find when browsing this nameplate is standard all-wheel drive (AWD), above-average attention to detail, and meticulous maintenance.
 Most Outbacks you’ll find at this price point will have four-cylinder engines, but you may even luck into the occasional six-cylinder powertrain.
 The Outback’s wagon-like profile and roomy rear seats make it a great fit for those who want the usability of an SUV with more car-like driving dynamics.
-Find yourself one that’s been well cared for—chances are, the owner will be happy to tell you all about the car’s history—and get ready to throw your camping gear in the back and head off into adventure.
+Find yourself one that’s been well cared for — chances are, the owner will be happy to tell you all about the car’s history — and get ready to throw your camping gear in the back and head off on your next adventure.

 Acura MDX